Hotels with extraordinary kids’ clubs

 Destination: Germany

-Worlds away from a static science lesson, Schloss Elmau’s ‘Edutainment’ kids’ club helps those aged six to 11 use their senses to explore the world of nature, technology and the environment around them.
+Worlds away from a static science lesson, Schloss Elmau’s children’s club and ‘Edutainment’ workshops help kids and teens to use their senses to explore the world of nature, technology and the environment around them.
 They’ll learn without realising it (it helps that they’re surrounded by the bright, crisp Bavarian mountains), and explore the little things that children notice but adults may not: raindrops on branches, lightning in the sky, a compass showing the way.
 As well as analysing the natural world, they can enjoy it, too, with outdoor music sessions, kayaking, stand-up paddling, archery and al fresco yoga.

-High Life insight: If they’re a budding musician (or even if they’re not!), they’ll enjoy creating music from the natural materials they find outside and performing for parents at the closing concert.
+High Life insight: If they’re a budding musician (or even if they’re not!), they’ll love the programme of cultural events.

 Destination: Zambia and Zimbabwe

-With tracking lessons, antlion trapping, frogging and treasure hunting, the Bush Buddies service will make a trip to Zambia or Zimbabwe as unforgettable for kids as it is for you.
-Available for six- to ten-year-olds, this programme sees a safari expert and mentor join your family and tailor activities to your children based on their age and interests.
-As well as discovering what it’s like to live in the Bush, they’ll learn different bird and animal calls, make traditional jewellery, listen to storytelling, discover the star constellations and, if they’re feeling helpful, even lend a hand making something delicious in the camp kitchen.
+Bush Buddies will make a trip to Zambia or Zimbabwe as unforgettable for kids as it is for you.
+A safari expert and mentor will join your family and tailor activities to your children based on their age and interests.
+As well as discovering what it’s like to live in the Bush, they might learn different bird and animal calls, make traditional jewellery, listen to storytelling, discover the star constellations and, if they’re feeling helpful, even lend a hand making something delicious in the camp kitchen.

 High Life insight: Be sure to arrange a private game drive to cater for the slower pace of children.